Applied Materials cuts outlook as chipmakers curtail orders

-(Reuters) - Top chip gear maker Applied Materials Inc (AMAT.O) slashed its full-year targets due to a sudden drop in orders in its biggest market towards the end of the current quarter, underscoring fears of a downturn in global technology spending and hitting shares of Asian chip firms.
+(Reuters) - Top chip gear maker Applied Materials Inc slashed its full year targets due to a sudden drop in orders in its biggest market towards the end of the current quarter, underscoring fears of a downturn in global technology spending.

-The company, which generates over half of its total revenue from its Silicon Systems Group business - the unit that caters to chipmakers and foundries - was hit by an extraordinary cutback in orders as a weak economy discouraged spending and PC sales floundered.
-And the worst may be yet to come.
+The company, which generates over half of its total revenue from its Silicon Systems Group business - the unit that caters to chipmakers and foundries - was hit by an extraordinary cutback in orders amid weak spending and floundering PC sales.

 “Even though we anticipated there would be some seasonal pullback, we really didn’t expect anything on the order of magnitude,” Chief Financial Officer George Davis said on Tuesday at industry conference Semicon in San Francisco.